Spaying and Neutering: We Help You Decide

 - Reduces marking or spaying

-Your male pet's desire to "mark" his territory can be avoided by neutering him.
-For dog owners, you may have caught your pup lifting his leg and spraying.
-It's common for unneutered dogs to mark your home.
+For dog owners, you may have caught your pup lifting their leg and spraying.

 - Lessen the risk of roaming

 Neutered pets have a lesser chance of roaming, and they can avoid fights with other pets.
-They're significantly less likely to get contagious infections from outside.

 - Reduces the risk of testicular cancer and prostate diseases

-Another benefit of neutering is that neutered animals typically experience fewer health issues.
 Since the testicles are removed during neutering, testicular cancer is no longer a concern.

-- Possibility of longevity
+- Possibility of longevity and a healthier life

 According to a study based on the medical data of more than 70,000 dogs, neutered male dogs had a 13.8% longer life expectancy.
-In comparison, spayed female dogs had a 26.3% longer life expectancy.

 - Assists in population control

-Pet statistics from the American Society for the Prevention of Cruelty to Animals (ASPCA) show that some 6.3 million animals are brought into animal shelters annually in the United States.
-About 3.2 million are cats, while dogs make up about 3.1 million.
+Pet statistics from the American Society for the Prevention of Cruelty to Animals (ASPCA) show that the number of animals brought into animal shelters annually in the United States is at about 6.3 million.

 Approximately 920,000 animals in shelters are put to death every year, with 390,000 of that number being dogs and 530,000 being cats.

-These numbers can be reduced through neutering.
+Pet overpopulation can be reduced through neuter surgeries.

 Cons of Neutering